nnawathe/Hashtables/README.md

 # Hashtables
-Different Implementations of a Hashtable (Fully written from scratch)
+Different Implementations of a Hashtable (Written fully from scratch)